 Laundry Drying Rack: I own a laundry drying rack which I keep on my deck.
 And when the weather is nice, I use it.

-Columbus Pail Size Washboard: For about $20 and some elbow grease, this old fashioned washboard will get you by if no machine – or electricity – is available.
+Columbus Pail Size Washboard: For about some elbow grease, this old fashioned washboard will get you by if no machine – or electricity – is available.